Paths Art Celebration

 We have been teaching PATHS (Promoting Alternative Thinking Strategies) since 2011.
 We are currently a hub school and we have achieved model status.
 PATHS is part of the ethos of our school, it forms part of the PSHE curriculum as well as covering some of the British Values.

 As a hub school we welcome other schools to come and visit and see PATHS in action.
-We regularly hold meetings in school for other PATHS schools and those wishing to become a PATHS school.
+We regularly hold meetings in school for other PATHS schools and those wishing to become a PATHS school, our Inclusion Manager works as a PATHS Coach supporting the PATHS team and other schools in the County.
 Please call the school to find out more.

 What is PATHS?